V. Olympiad Stockholm 1912 Football Tournament

 The Stadion was built at the site of the existing Stockholms idrottspark ("Athletic Park"), which it replaced; according to the original plans, it was to have a 32,000 capacity, but this was considered unnecessarily high for later use and reduced to 22,000 (official report, p.
 186), of which 3,050 on a temporary north stand which was removed after the Games.
 Only the final came close to filling it to capacity, but due to its moderate size also smaller crowds created an atmosphere favourably compared to that in London four years earlier.

-The other two grounds both provided accommodation on one side only and probably held just a few thousand spectators (the grandstand at Råsunda held 1,300).
+The other two grounds both provided accommodation on one side only and probably held just a few thousand spectators (the grandstand at Råsunda held 1,300; the final of the 1916 Svenska Spelen between Stockholm and Göteborg played there four years later was attended by 9,000, presumably a sell-out crowd).

 Venue Capacity Matches Total Att.
 Average Paying Att.
 Average